Dana King: Art career

 King prefers sculptures because they inhabit space and according to her space is power.
 She believes sculpture provides an opportunity to shape culturally significant memories that determine how African descendants are publicly regarded and remembered.
 She believes that the African descendants deserve public monuments of truth that radiate their powerful, resilient, and undying endurance created from a Black aesthetic point of view.

 On October 13, 2018, in Oakland, California, members of the Oakland community began the painting of a mural near a local homeless encampment with the theme "Oakland for all of us."
 This mural project was made possible by King who donated the space from the building she owns at East 12th Street and 13th Avenue.
 King donated the wall with the hope to bring the community together as well as bring awareness to political change.
 King explained, "Oakland is in the midst of an economic renaissance, but so many are being left behind."

 In 2016, King created a sculpture, entitled A Man for the People, dedicated to William Byron Rumford, the first African American member of the California State Assembly elected from Northern California, in 1948.
 The art piece was the first in Berkeley, California, to honor an African American.

 A year after the statue of Francis Scott Key in San Francisco's Golden Gate Park was toppled by protesters on June 19, 2020 in the wake of the murder of George Floyd, King unveiled Monumental Reckoning, which now encircles the plinth of the empty monument.
 These 350 sculptures, each four feet (1.2 meters), represent the first Africans kidnapped from their homeland in Angola and sold into chattel slavery in Virginia in 1619.

+Recent work includes a statue of pioneering Negro League baseball player Toni Stone, a bust of Joseph Gier, the first Black tenured professor in the University of California system, a bust of journalist and civil right activist Ida B. Wells, and a statue of civil rights activist Ella Baker.
+King relocated from California to Vero Beach, Florida in 2022 to join her daughter and grandchild.